CONTRACT LABOUR COMPLIANCE SERVICES

 Contract Labour Act Compliance Checklist-

-This checklist helps principal employers and contractors comply with the law by offering an organized method of compliance.
+This Contract labour compliance checklist helps principal employers and contractors comply with the law by offering an organized method of compliance.
 Monitoring and audits on a regular basis can support compliance maintenance and timely resolution of any problems.

 Below is a comprehensive compliance checklist for the Contract Labour Act: